What is labor trafficking?

 Labor Trafficking in the Greater New Orleans Region

-Although we do not hear reports about labor trafficking as often as we do about sex trafficking, there are many cases of trafficking happening in the Greater New Orleans region.
+Although we do not hear reports about labor trafficking as often in the media as we do about sex trafficking, there are many cases of trafficking that have happened here in the Greater New Orleans region.
 Here are some examples of high-profile cases and coverage of labor trafficking from our jurisdiction.

 Signal International Case: Debt bondage in the aftermath of Hurricane Katrina